Alex19578/laptop_price_predictor/README.md

 ## Contact

-For any inquiries or feedback, please contact us at laptoppricepredictor@example.com.
+For any inquiries or feedback, please contact,

 **Note:** This project is for educational and demonstration purposes only.
 The predicted prices may not reflect actual market prices.